aroraarin/SQL_Assignment/README.md

    Approach :

-   Used the `MIN` aggregate function to get the smalled candidate ID and `GROUP BY` clause to group the candidates on the basis of their emails.
+   Used the `MIN` aggregate function to get the smalled candidate ID and `GROUP BY` clause to group the candidates on the basis of their emails the used this query as a subquery to delete those records which do not match with the selected outputs from the subquery.